Overexploitation: Water resources

-Water resources, such as lakes and aquifers, are usually renewable resources which naturally recharge (the term fossil water is sometimes used to describe aquifers which do not recharge).
+Water resources, such as lakes and aquifers, are usually renewable resources that naturally recharge (the term "fossil water" is sometimes used to describe aquifers that do not recharge).
 Overexploitation occurs if a water resource, such as the Ogallala Aquifer, is mined or extracted at a rate that exceeds the recharge rate, that is, at a rate that exceeds the practical sustained yield.
-Recharge usually comes from area streams, rivers and lakes.
-An aquifer which has been overexploited is said to be overdrafted or depleted.
+Recharge usually comes from local streams, rivers, and lakes.
+An aquifer that has been overexploited is said to be overdrafted or depleted.
 Forests enhance the recharge of aquifers in some locales, although generally forests are a major source of aquifer depletion.
-Depleted aquifers can become polluted with contaminants such as nitrates, or permanently damaged through subsidence or through saline intrusion from the ocean.
+Depleted aquifers can become polluted with contaminants like nitrates, or they can be permanently damaged by subsidence or saline intrusion from the ocean.

 This turns much of the world's underground water and lakes into finite resources with peak usage debates similar to oil.
-These debates usually centre around agriculture and suburban water usage but generation of electricity from nuclear energy or coal and tar sands mining is also water resource intensive.
+These debates usually focus on agriculture and suburban water usage, but the generation of electricity from nuclear energy or coal and tar sands mining is also water resource intensive.
 A modified Hubbert curve applies to any resource that can be harvested faster than it can be replaced.
 Though Hubbert's original analysis did not apply to renewable resources, their overexploitation can result in a Hubbert-like peak.
-This has led to the concept of peak water.
+This conclusion has led to the concept of peak water.

 Forestry

-Forests are overexploited when they are logged at a rate faster than reforestation takes place.
+Forests are considered overexploited when logging occurs at a rate that exceeds the rate of reforestation.
 Reforestation competes with other land uses such as food production, livestock grazing, and living space for further economic growth.
-Historically utilization of forest products, including timber and fuel wood, have played a key role in human societies, comparable to the roles of water and cultivable land.
-Today, developed countries continue to utilize timber for building houses, and wood pulp for paper.
+Historically, the utilization of forest products, including timber and fuel wood, has played a key role in human societies, comparable to the roles of water and cultivable land.
+Today, developed countries continue to utilize timber for building houses and wood pulp for paper.
 In developing countries almost three billion people rely on wood for heating and cooking.
-Short-term economic gains made by conversion of forest to agriculture, or overexploitation of wood products, typically leads to loss of long-term income and long term biological productivity.
-West Africa, Madagascar, Southeast Asia and many other regions have experienced lower revenue because of overexploitation and the consequent declining timber harvests.
+Short-term economic gains from converting forests to agriculture or overexploiting wood products typically result in a loss of long-term income and biological productivity.
+Madagascar, Southeast Asia, and many other regions have experienced lower revenue because of overexploitation and the consequent declining timber harvests.

 Biodiversity

 Overexploitation is one of the main threats to global biodiversity.
 Other threats include pollution, introduced and invasive species, habitat fragmentation, habitat destruction, uncontrolled hybridization, climate change, ocean acidification and the driver behind many of these, human overpopulation.

 One of the key health issues associated with biodiversity is drug discovery and the availability of medicinal resources.
-A significant proportion of drugs are natural products derived, directly or indirectly, from biological sources.
+A significant proportion of drugs are derived from natural products that come directly or indirectly from biological sources.
 Marine ecosystems are of particular interest in this regard.
-However, unregulated and inappropriate bioprospecting could potentially lead to overexploitation, ecosystem degradation and loss of biodiversity.
+However, unregulated and inappropriate bioprospecting could potentially lead to overexploitation, ecosystem degradation, and loss of biodiversity.